kshashov/method-scopes/README.md

     @ScopedMethod(group = "mygroup", key = "key1")
     @ScopedMethod(group = "mygroup", key = "key2")
     ```
 The current implementation does not allow placing several such annotations on single method.

+## @EnableScopedMethods
+If the `classAnnotationRequired` option is `true` (see the _Configurations_ section), this annotation must be set for the class in which `@ScopedMethod` annotated methods are declared.

-## MethodScopesManager
+## ScopedMethodsManager

-Inject `MethodScopesManager` bean to get the ability to retrive the current scope id at any time.
+Inject `ScopedMethodsManager` bean to get the ability to retrive the current scope id at any time.
 Do not forget to specify the `group` argument if you have declare your scopes with this parameter.
 ```java
 scopesManager.getCurrent(); // default "" group
 scopesManager.getCurrent("datasource");